Brazil banner -- link to main page

 This opens with several lovely, elegant tracks, then slows down a bit into a thicker, slushier poppish material.
 All in all, though, this is one of her stronger early albums, a fine mix of rich '70s-style bossa/MPB, along with boleros and jazz-flavored soft pop.
 Definitely worth checking out.
 Creuza's vocals are at their warmest and most confident on many of these tracks.

 Keeping pace with Maria Bethania's torch singing, Crueza slows the pace a bit, for this fairly classy, low-key set of ballads.
 An interesting mix of fusion-era modernity and whispery-voiced bossa restraint.
-Not a lot of variety of tone, but it's a solid album -- the only record of hers I've ever heard that I sort of liked.
+Not a lot of variety of tone, but it's a solid album -- one of her only records I've ever heard that I sort of liked.

 Maria Creuza "Maria Crueza" (RCA, 1979)